zig-gamedev/zig-gamedev/libs/znoise/README.md

-# znoise v0.1.0 - Zig bindings for FastNoiseLite
+# znoise v0.2.0 - Zig bindings for FastNoiseLite

 ## Getting started

-Copy `znoise` folder to a `libs` subdirectory of the root of your project and add the following to your `build.zig.zon` .dependencies:
+Copy `znoise` to a subdirectory of your project and add the following to your `build.zig.zon` .dependencies:
 ```zig
     .znoise = .{ .path = "libs/znoise" },
 ```